ShadowKatStudios/OC-Minitel/protocol-3.md

 When sending a message, check the cache for the given destination.
 If there is a hardware address in the cache for the destination, send the message straight to that address.
 Otherwise, broadcast the message.

+### WIP, Optional: Broadcast address

+Packets addressed to the broadcast address (currently undecided) can optionally be received by all nodes.

+### WIP, Optional: Network status packets

+Currently undecided on specifics and taking input.

+Network status messages could be used to notify other nodes that a node has come online or is going offline, and other similar information.

+Requesting what nodes another node can talk to may also be an option.

 ## Packet Format
 Packets are made up of separated parts, as allowed by OpenComputers modems.